The Covert Comic Home Page

 E stands for ESPIONAGE.

 Comment: That's right, espionage again!
-It's a way of coming full circle to the realization that good tradecraft begins, and ends with, the E.S.P.I.O.N.A.G.E. principle!
+It's a way of coming full circle to the realization that good tradecraft begins, and ends, with the E.S.P.I.O.N.A.G.E. principle!

 *